The Fontanelle Observer: History

 The newspaper passed to Indiana native Manley Albert Rany (1857–1914) in 1881.
-During his ownership, Will Pruitt also ran the paper under lease for a few years.
+During his ownership, Will Pruitt also ran the paper under a lease for a few years.

 William H. McClure became its owner and publisher in 1894, remaining in the role until 1915.

 The newspaper was originally known as The Fontanelle Observer (1863–1883), then Fontanelle Weekly Observer (1883–1885), Fontanelle Observer (1885–1893) and The Observer (1893–1904).
 It has since reverted to its original name.

 A fire destroyed the newspaper's office in early 1913.
-William H. McClure was forced to use the presses of the Greenfield Transcript and the Adair News.
+McClure was forced to use the presses of the Greenfield Transcript and the Adair News.
 The architect of today's incarnation, in 1918, was Ray Williamson of Creston.
 It is constructed of brick, hollow tile and cut stone with a floor space of 60 ft by 24 ft.

 The newspaper celebrated its centenary on December 5, 1963.

 In 2017, Shaw Media purchased The Fontanelle Observer and Adair County Free Press.